droidconKE/droidconKE/FIREBASE.md

   ```
   * Make sure all field names in cloud firestore are as in the Cloud firestore section to avoid exceptions in the app.
   * Ensure that the type of the field is maintained
   * The Cloud Firestore data model tends to follow a kind of relational database to avoid repetition of data .
 This however does not mean that this is the go-to approach, You can come up with a more efficient data model structure a feel free to open a Pull Request.
-We always :heart:  a Pull Request
+We always Love  a Pull Request
   * The data model structure can be changed depending on your use case

   ```